EV Charging

 Always-With-You Form

-Wearable stays attached to car keys, bags, or lanyards — reducing lost or forgotten EV charging cards
+NFC keychain stays attached to car keys, bags, and lanyards — reducing lost or forgotten EV charging cards at public and workplace charging points

 Reinforced Sleeve Mount